 Video Editing or cutting Film used to be a job for specialists, that required the operation of heavy machinery.
 This would be a job that you would have to train on for a long time, working side-by-side with a team of helpers.

 Today, everyone can be a Video Editor.
-After Moving Pictures went digital, it didn’t take long until the technology improved enough, making it possible for anyone to sit down in front of a Computer and edit their Videos.
+After Moving Pictures went digital, it didn’t take long until the technology improved enough to make it possible for anyone to sit down in front of a Computer and edit their own Videos.

 As Laptops became stronger and cheaper, Video Editing could be brought to the masses, with many Software companies such as Adobe, Sony, Avid, Apple & Microsoft competing for customers in their specialized Video Editing Solution.

 One of the most popular Video Editing Software today is Adobe’s Premiere Pro, which is being used by beginners and experts alike.